Start Here

 Where do events happen?

-Weekly fellowship events are usually on or near Grounds like at the Center for Christian Study on the Corner.
-Church services happen at St. Nicholas Orthodox Church in Charlottesville.
-Check the events page or GroupMe for the exact location each week.
+Fellowship events are held on or near Grounds, including at the Center for Christian Study.
+Services take place at St. Nicholas Orthodox Church in Charlottesville.
+Check the events page for the exact location each week.

 What should I wear?